Learn About Medicaid Costs and Coverage in New York

 - Participants residing in an Office of Mental Health- certified Community Residence

 Furthermore, Medicaid benefits coverage extends across a wide variety of health care services and procedures.
 Some of these services come with an additional charge while some do not.
 Additionally, Medicaid cost estimates in New York and costs associated with the program may change based on available resources and other factors.
-To learn more about the costs of Medicaid, download our comprehensive guide today.
+To learn more about the costs of Medicaid, download our free guide today.